Predictive Complexity Priors: INTRODUCTION

-In this paper, we contribute to this line of work by specifying a Bayesian prior on the model's \emph{functional complexity}.
-Our prior, termed the \textit{predictive complexity prior} (PredCP), compares the model's predictions to those of a reference function.
+In this paper, we present a novel framework to specify priors for black-box models.
+Rather than working with the uninterpretable parameter space, we place the Bayesian prior on the model's \emph{functional complexity}.
+Our prior, termed the \textit{predictive complexity prior} (PredCP), compares the model's predictions to those of a reference model.
 For example, we define the reference model for a NN to be a NN with one fewer layer.
 The PredCP can then assess and control the effect of depth on the model's capacity.
-Unlike previous work on functional priors, we use a change of variables to \emph{exactly} translate the functional prior into a proper prior on the model parameters.
+Unlike previous work on functional priors \citep{sun2018functional}, we use a change of variables to \emph{exactly} translate the functional prior into a proper prior on the model parameters.
 Bayesian inference can then proceed as usual and without involving extra machinery.
-We claim the following contributions: \begin{itemize} \item \textbf{Methodology:} We propose \textit{Predictive Complexity Priors} (PredCPs).
+We claim the following contributions: \begin{itemize} \item \textbf{Methodology:} We propose \textit{predictive complexity priors} (PredCPs).
 These extend \citet{simpson2017penalising}'s framework to the model predictions, thereby allowing our data-space intuitions to guide prior specification.
-Moreover, we introduce crucial modifications that allow the PredCP to scale to large, black-box models such as NNs. \item \textbf{Applications:} We demonstrate the wide applicability of the PredCP by using it for two disparate tasks: reasoning over depth in Bayesian NNs and sharing information across tasks for few-shot learning.
-For the former, we investigate the PredCP's behavior in detail, revealing its mechanism of action: regularizing predictive variance. \item \textbf{Experiments:} We report results across a variety of tasks (classification, regression, few-shot learning), models (logistic regression, NNs), and posterior inference strategies (Markov chain Monte Carlo, variational inference, MAP estimation).
+Moreover, we introduce crucial modifications that allow the PredCP to scale to large, black-box models such as NNs. \item \textbf{Applications:} We demonstrate the wide applicability of the PredCP by using it for three disparate tasks: high-dimensional regression, reasoning over depth in Bayesian NNs, and sharing information across tasks for few-shot learning.
+For Bayesian NNs, we investigate the PredCP's behavior in detail, revealing its mechanism of action: regularizing predictive variance. \item \textbf{Experiments:} We report results across a variety of tasks (classification, regression, few-shot learning), models (logistic regression, NNs), and posterior inference strategies (Markov chain Monte Carlo, variational inference, MAP estimation).
 The PredCP provides consistent improvements in predictive generalization over alternative priors (uninformative, shrinkage). \end{itemize}